alonfirestein/pandemic/README.md

 There can be two or more players in the same city - nothing special happens in this situation.

 ## Roles

 There are different roles of players, who have special skills (the skills are similar but not the same as the original game):

 1.)
 OperationsExpert: Can perform a "construction" operation in any city he is in, without throwing a suitable city card.

 2.)
 Dispatcher: When he is at a research station, he can perform a "direct flight" operation to any city he wants, without throwing a city card.

 3.)
 Scientist: Can perform a "drug discovery" operation using only n cards (instead of 5), with the n parameter passed to the constructor (in the original game n = 4).

 4.)
 Researcher: Can perform a "drug discovery" operation in any city - does not have to be at a research station.

-5.Paramedic - Medic: When he performs a "disease treatment" operation, he removes all the disease cubes from the city he is in, and not just one.
+5.)
+Paramedic - Medic: When he performs a "disease treatment" operation, he removes all the disease cubes from the city he is in, and not just one.
-If a cure for the disease has already been discovered, it automatically lowers all the disease cubes from any city it is in, even without performing a "disease treatment" action.
+	- If a cure for the disease has already been discovered, it automatically lowers all the disease cubes from any city it is in, even without performing a "disease treatment" action.

 6.)
 Virologist: Can perform a "disease treatment" operation, not only in the city in which it is located, but in any city in the world - by throwing a card of that city.

 7.)
 GeneSplicer: Can perform a "drug discovery" operation with the help of 5 cards - not necessarily from the color of the disease.

 8.)
 Field Doctor - FieldDoctor: Can perform a "disease treatment" operation not only in the city he is in but in any city near the city he is in (according to the context map), without throwing a city card.